Interstate 70 in Maryland: Future

 In Howard County, as part of the upgrade of MD 32 to a freeway from MD 108 to I-70, the state highway's junction with I-70 will be reconstructed from a diamond interchange to a partial cloverleaf design that will allow free-flowing traffic from both directions of MD 32 onto I-70.
 In Howard County, a study is underway concerning improvements to the portion of I-70 between MD 32 and US 29; between the US 40 split and US 29, I-70 is only four lanes.
 The study will look at widening the Interstate to six or eight lanes as well as possible improvements on US 29 and Marriottsville Road at their respective interchanges with I-70.
 In Baltimore and Howard counties, a study is underway in consideration of widening I-70 between I-695 and US 29 to eight or possibly 10 lanes.
 This would require the reconstruction of the bridges over the Patapsco River in both directions in order to accommodate more lanes.

-Finally, in Frederick County, MDOT SHA will study whether to upgrade I-70's partial interchange with MD 144 in Bartonsville, which now only has ramps from westbound I-70 to westbound MD 144 and from eastbound MD 144 to eastbound I-70.
+A proposal has been made to replace the interchange at I-695 with the goal of improving mobility and reducing congestion and delays.
+The interchange, built in the 1960s, currently handles significantly more traffic than it was originally designed for, resulting in frequent traffic congestion in the area.
+The proposal, named Triple Bridges, is currently in the planning phase, and is scheduled to start the design–build phase in 2027.